Home > Business > Commercial > Public procurement: how do you win tenders?

 "Public procurement offers no transparency, which encourages cartels.

 This deleterious suspicion from the last century absolutely must be swept away.
-Today, the transparency of procedures and theequal treatment of candidates are part of the fundamental principles of public invitations to tender.
+Today, the transparency of procedures and theequal treatment of candidates are part of the fundamental principles of public tenders.
 What's more, any unsuccessful candidate can legally demand an explanation!

 "Public purchasers always pay late.